MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UnifiedGroup.md

 ```

 ### -Notes
-The Notes parameter specifies the description of the Office 365 Group.
+The Notes parameter specifies the description of the Microsoft 365 Group.
 If the value contains spaces, enclose the value in quotation marks.

 ```yaml
 Type: String